Two students in the engineering department

 Our teaching

-Many of our programmes are accredited by recognised bodies including the Institution of Engineering Designers (IED) and the Chartered Institute of Architectural Technologists (CIAT), emphasising both the high quality of our teaching and the alignment of our curriculum with current industry standards and practices.
+Many of our programmes are accredited by recognised professional bodies.
+These include the Institution of Engineering Designers (IED) and the Chartered Institute of Architectural Technologists (CIAT).

 Our research